mtumilowicz/java11-concurrency-semaphore/README.md

     * `int availablePermits()`
     * `int drainPermits()`
     * `void reducePermits(int reduction)`
+* permit is acquired on a semaphore basis: one thread can acquire a permit and another can return it
 # real-life example
 * one queue (FIFO) to two cashTable
 * if any of two cashdesks is free you approach